Centre for Emotional Health

 Strategic research priorities

-We have identified four key directions for our research from 2016 to 2018.
+We have identified four key directions for our research for 2020-2022.

 Mechanisms of emotional health

 The world is moving rapidly in improving the understanding of genetic, biochemical, cognitive, behavioural and environmental factors underlying anxiety and related disorders like depression.
-Our goal is to develop an improved understanding of the factors that relate to, predict and influence emotional health across the lifespan.
+Further work, especially related to development of emotional health, is needed.
+Many members of the CEH have interests in basic processes underpinning emotional distress.
+More focused and co-ordinated research directions may lead to stronger outputs.
+Strengthening our expertise in basic underlying processes in fields such as genetics, epigenetics, psychophysiology, and nueroscience would be beneficial and would position us well for future success.
+Over the next three years, our goal is to develop an improved understanding of the factors that relate to, predict and influence emotional health across the lifespan.

 Translation, dissemination and implementation

+A key strength of the Centre is our translation of research findings into practice.
 Using knowledge from our research on mechanisms of emotional disorders, we develop and evaluate interventions designed to treat anxiety disorders and related difficulties.
-Our interventions are then made available to clients, families and health professionals, both within our clinic and broadly, by training health professionals around the world.
+Our interventions are then made available to clients, families and health professionals, both within our Clinic and broadly, by training health professionals around the world.

 Promotion and prevention

-We will focus on improving the promotion of not only our research findings, but on improving the promotion of emotional health of the community.
-CEH currently conducts a number of prevention trials, both at the universal and targeted level, aimed at reducing the prevalence of anxiety and related disorders across the lifespan.
+One of our priorities in the Centre will be to increase public knowledge about emotional health across the lifespan and become a stronger voice in the media regarding the understanding, intervention and prevention of emotional health problems.
+Over the next three years, we will focus on improving the promotion of not only our research findings, but also on improving the promotion of emotional health of the community.
+Importantly, a key strength is our expertise in children's emotional health.
+We believe building emotional health in childhood sets the stage for a healthy and productive life.
+Thus, if we can prevent anxiety disorders in young people, this will have a significant impact on individuals across the lifespan.
+Our Centre currently conducts a number of prevention trials, both at the universal and targeted level, aimed at reducing the prevalence of anxiety and related disorders across the lifespan.
 Over the next few years, we will use this data to prepare and submit reports to the government, outlining the benefits of intervention and prevention programs for emotional health problems across the lifespan.

-Mentor: Prepare world-ready HDR candidates and early career researchers in emotional health.
+Train: Prepare world-ready HDR candidates, early career researchers and clinicians